Jangam-Mounika/react-navigation.github.io/versioned_docs/version-6.x/getting-started.md

 Now you are ready to build and run your app on the device/simulator.

-Continue to ["Hello React Navigation"](hello-react-navigation.md) to start writing some code.
+Continue to ["Hello React Navigation Mounika"](hello-react-navigation.md) to start writing some code.